 First up, there’s the trilogy of London’s most prestigious (and interesting) museums: the Victoria & Albert Museum, The Science Museum and the Natural History Museum within a stone’s throw of each other.

 Then there’s the vibe.
 To put it succinctly, Kensington is boujee AF.

-There’s no getting around it, this is one of London’s most well-off neighbourhoods and it has all the trappings to go with it: chic cafes, boutique shops, quaint pubs – hell, there’s even a royal palace (that’s Kensington Palace) thrown into the mix.
+There’s no getting around it, this is one of London’s most well-off neighbourhoods and it has all the trappings to go with it: chic cafes, boutique shops, quaint pubs and elegant restaurants – hell, there’s even a royal palace (that’s Kensington Palace) thrown into the mix.

 Exploring Kensington is a must, whether you’re a born-and-bred Londoner like me, or just visiting for a couple of days.
 Don’t miss these rather brilliant things to do in Kensington when you do.

 You could spend weeks discovering the treasure trove that is Kensington, but if you’re short on time, our top three picks would be Kensington Palace, The Churchill Arms and The V&A Museum.
 That said, this bumper list will give you lots of inspiration.

 So, everybody knows about Buckingham Palace – but if you really want to run into a young royal or two, you’d best head for Kensington Palace instead.

 Yep, this impressive abode is home to a slew of young(ish) members of the House of Windsor, who were gifted homes by Queen Elizabeth II.

 Most notably, The Duke and Duchess of Cambridge (more commonly known as Kate & Wills) share a “humble” 20 room “apartment” with their brood of adorable offspring.